N2CON TECHNOLOGY

 Start with identity foundations

 If you fix nothing else, fix identity.
 Identity is the perimeter in the cloud.
+Strong identity foundations let access scale cleanly as you grow without creating a permission mess that is impossible to audit.

 Configuration hygiene (the misconfiguration problem)

 Cloud security improves when configuration is treated like code and monitored like production systems.
+Automated drift detection and change control catch problems before they become breaches.

 Visibility: logging, alerting, and retention